nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 - **ChangeAmountCommand**: This command is used to change the amount of an `Ingredient` given the index number of the `Ingredient`.
 - **ChangeNameCommand**: This command is used to change the name of an `Ingredient` given the index number of the `Ingredient`.

 ### 3. Implementation

+UseCommand Implementation:

+This Command is implemented, such that it makes use of the IngredientList's method for removing a specific amount of an ingredient, `removeEntry(Ingredient )`.
+At every moment the ingredients kept in the Fridge are sorted by their expiry date.
+This method will loop (in a sorted order, most recently expiring ingredients first) trough all of the ingredients stored that have the same name as the ingredient to be used, only taking the non-expired ingredients.
+Each time that there is a match, the needed amount is checked against the amount of the match

+Assuming the Fridge contains the 5 Ingredients: pepper(amount 2, expired 10/11/2019), rice(amount 100, expiring 12/2/2020), pepper(amount 3, expiring 12/3/2020), chicken (amount 3, expiring 12/3/2020), pepper (amount 3, expiring 14/3/2020).

+Upon typing `use pepper 5`, the `UseCommand` is created with the `Ingredient` having the name `pepper` and amount `5`.
+Calling execute on this command will re

 ### 4. Documentation